 There are a number of existing agricultural operations in St. Marys.
 The growing of crops and other passive agricultural uses are encouraged to continue until such time as Council determines that these lands are required for urban type uses.
 While the vast majority of the intensive agricultural uses have ceased, there remains a few that continue to operate within the Town.
-Those existing livestock and poultry operations shall be recognized as existing uses and shall be allowed to continue.
+Those existing livestock and poultry operations shall be recognized as existing uses and shall be allowed to continue to the same development standard and these uses shall not be permitted to expand.
 Expansion of existing livestock and poultry operations may be permitted where deemed appropriate by policy of this Plan.

-- 3.10.1.1 To encourage a continuation of the agricultural operations within the municipality until such time as the landbase is required for more urban uses. - 3.10.1.2 To support agricultural activity and land uses that are complementary to and supportive of agriculture as an interim use until the lands are required for urban development purposes. - 3.10.1.3 To prevent scattered urban type development and the fragmentation of the agricultural land base.
+- 3.10.1.1 To encourage a continuation of the agricultural operations within the municipality until such time as the landbase is required for more urban uses. - 3.10.1.2 To encourage the relocation or cessation of intensive animal operations to protect the development capability of lands which may be required for urban uses.
+In the interim, all existing livestock and poultry operations shall be recognized as existing uses and be allowed to continue until the lands are required for urban development purposes.
+These uses shall not be permitted to expand.
+To support agricultural activity and land uses that are complementary to and supportive of agriculture as an interim use until the lands are required for urban development purposes. - 3.10.1.3 To prevent scattered urban type development and the fragmentation of the agricultural land base.